Course

 Exam

-Project assignment
+Project assignment with corrective oral hearing

-Final grade is based on the group project, consisting of one large assignment demonstrating the application of concepts and techniques learned in the course.
+The final grade (A-F) is 100% based on the group project and the corresponding oral exam.
+The project consists of one large assignment demonstrating the application of concepts and techniques learned in the course.
 The project is to be performed in a group.
-The grade for the project will be based on the submitted project assignment including program code.If a student fails the project, she/he has to take the project next time the course is lectured.
+The grade (A-F) for the project will be based on the submitted project assignment including program code and the corresponding oral exam.
+The groups must successfully explain their project implementation in detail during the oral exam to get the final grade.

 Coursework requirements

-Completion of mandatory lab assignments are to be made within the allotted time period.
+Completion of compulsory lab assignments are to be made within the allotted time period.
 Absence due to illness or for other reasons must be communicated as soon as possible to the laboratory personnel.
 One cannot expect that provisions for completion of the lab assignments at other times are made unless prior arrangements with the laboratory personnel have been agreed upon.

 Method of work